niolabs/ui-scaffold/README.md

     ```

 1. Visit the project at https://0.0.0.0:3000.
-    1. The development web server uses a self-signed certificate, and you may see a warning about the site being insecure.
+    - The development web server uses a self-signed certificate, and you may see a warning about the site being insecure.
 In your local development environment, it is safe to click "Advanced" > "proceed to site anyway."

+1. You'll be prompted to log into your **nio** account to choose which Pubkeeper Server your project should use
+    - If you see a message saying the application can't find any systems, follow the instructions [here](/system-designer/designer-tasks.html) to create one.

 You’ll see a simple UI with a clock that updates every second.